-It helps mothers to educate their child that milk is only for the morning and to move off from night feeds.
+It helps mothers to educate their children that milk is only for the morning and to move off from night feeds.

-It’s a simple story with some eye-catching illustrations that will sooth your child at night time.
+It’s a simple story with some eye-catching illustrations that will soothe your child at night time.

 8. A Time to Wean – Marlene Susan

 A Time to Wean is a picture book about weaning for toddlers that follows animals as they grow and discover new things, and nurse less.

 It’s a comforting book with reassurances and hugs from mama, and will help you to educate your child that you won’t love them any less.

 By following the story of animals, children learn that even our favorite animals need to wean.